Lithobius/sheridan-mcgill-thesis-2025/README.md

 CRABS
 ### Reference Database Instructions
-	First, we need to run CRABS from the CRABS folder to generate the initial database.

 The latest version was generated from a CRABS database from my chapter 1 repository.
 Right now there are a few possible methods in the folder for extracting NCBI info.